CtrlK

 Trigger Term Quality

-The only potential trigger term is 'production-validator' which is technical jargon.
-No natural keywords a user would say like 'validate', 'deploy', 'check production', etc.
+The only keyword is 'production-validator', which is a technical/internal name rather than a natural term a user would say.
+There are no natural language trigger terms like 'validate', 'deploy', 'check production', etc.

 1 / 3